• Skip to primary navigation

 Will I Lose All My Content if I Restore My iPad?

 Restoring an iPad erases everything from the device, including photos, messages, apps, and settings.
 Without a backup, all of this could be lost.
-However, if you use iCloud some data is saved live to your account, such as:
+However, if you use iCloud, some data is saved live to your account.
+This includes:

 • Contacts